eBay/tsv-utils/docs/BuildingWithLTO.md

 - `LDC_PGO=1` - Enables PGO for those tools showing the largest performance gains.
 - `LDC_PGO=2` - Enable PGO for all tools that have been configured to use it.

-The PGO setup creates and runs an instrumented build to collect profiling, this is what increased build times.
-Build times are still not excessive, but `LDC_PGO=1` is often a nice compromise.
+The PGO setup creates and runs an instrumented build to collect profiling data, this is what increases build times.
+Build times are still not excessive, but `LDC_PGO=1` can be a nice compromise.

 ## Additional options